ven Roasted Tri-Tip Featured Blog Post Image 04

 • Mamy’s potato salad – creamy, comforting, and made for summer gatherings

-• Smashed potatoes – golden, crispy edges and perfect for soaking up sauce
+• Mashed potatoes – golden, crispy edges, and perfect for soaking up sauce

 • Roasted veggies like carrots, zucchini, or Brussels sprouts